kareem-kio/kareem-kio/README.md

 ### ⚡ Fun Fact

-I love building tech that people actually use, teaching what I learn, and spending my time at the gym or watching anime with my cat 🐱💪🍥
+I love building projects that people actually use, teaching what I learn, and i love the Gym and Cats

 ---